Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 Unfortunately, if you’re diehard melon fan, neither cantaloupe nor honeydew have any such standout powers.
 An extensive trawling of all available studies reveals nothing.

 Now, this could be forgiven if the melon had some really solid nutrition for acne.
-For example, blueberries are not unique at all, but they still lower inflammation and free radicals far more powerfully than usual.
+For example, blueberries aren’t unique at all, but they still lower inflammation and free radicals far more powerfully than usual.

-However, melon may lack even this standard fruit power.
+However, melons seem weak even for standard anti-inflammatory powers (common in fruits).
 There is this one promising study:

 • Scientists led by Dr I Vouldoukis applied cantaloupe melon extract to cell cultures and tested their immune system cytokine content.
-Quite simply, the pro-inflammatory TNF-a fell while the anti-inflammatory interleukin-10 (IL-10) rose.
+The pro-inflammatory TNF-a fell, while the anti-inflammatory interleukin-10 (IL-10) rose.
 In a second experiment, scientists injected some mice with either a placebo or the cantaloupe melon extract (CME), while also injecting the pro-inflammatory chemical IFN-gamma.
 The melon-injected mice enjoyed more protection against inflammation.
-Therefore, the scientists concluded that cantaloupe melon had anti-inflammatory properties.

 For some reason, nobody has bothered to research cantaloupe or honeydew melons at all.
-Either that, or scientists across the world are well aware of how little nutritional power melons possess, and steer well clear.
+Either that, or scientists across the world are aware of how little nutritional power they possess, and steer well clear.

 Vital reading: the top 6 vitamins and minerals for radiant and clear skin